 Can your product or service be positioned as a gift?
 Can you offer a primer on dealing with awkward family situations, budgeting during the holidays, what to do with your pets while you’re away visiting family…?

 There are a thousand unique challenges people face during the holiday season.
 Think of one that relates to your area of expertise, and use video to outline some useful solutions.
 This is a great chance to be lighthearted and humorous too.

-3. Add some holiday elements into the filming
+3. Add some holiday elements

 Whether you go traditional or non-traditional in your own celebrations, there are plenty of classic and iconic holiday elements that will make your videos strike that nostalgic chord for viewers.
 By integrating these into the filming—they don’t even need to be featured prominently—you can create a holiday mood without ever mentioning the holidays!